 My personal favorite, the shark sitting in the family swimming pool.

-The train museum is maintained by many volunteers and you can see as you are walking around how they interact with children, care for the trains and just help to provide an awesome experience.
+,Many volunteers maintain the train museum and you can see as you are walking around how they interact with children, care for the trains, and help to provide an excellent experience.

-This is a great place for practicing photography as there are a of of fun scenes and moving things you can interact with and photograph.
+This is a great place for practicing photography as there are a lot of fun scenes and moving things you can photograph.

 While not for everyone, this is a really great museum if you are into trains or miniatures.
 Let me know your thoughts in the comments, and if you love trains, make sure to check out Orange Empire as well.